clairenguyen10/my-store/README.md

 # Welcome to My Closet!

-I created this website as a platform to post some of my old clothes that are looking for a new home!
+I created this website as a platform to post some old clothes that are looking for a new home :)

 *This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).*